-Recognised as a globally important conservation priority, the Eastern Africa Coastal Forest is under threat from illegal logging, fires, agriculture, and unsustainable charcoal production.
-The small forest remnants that make up the Coastal Forests of Eastern Africa cover less than 2% of the total land area of the region yet contain remarkable levels of biodiversity.
+The forests of coastal Kenya are rich in natural resources and as such have become a biodiversity hotspot of global importance.
+The Eastern Africa Coastal Forest is under threat from illegal logging, fires, agriculture, and unsustainable charcoal production.
+Recognised as a conservation priority, the small forest remnants that make up the Coastal Forests of Eastern Africa cover less than 2% of the total land area of the region yet contain remarkable levels of biodiversity.
 The coastal forests also play an important role in carbon sequestration and enhance local resilience to the impacts of climate change.

 • Clearing of forests for agriculture, building materials or fuel inc charcoal production

 • Positive impacts to reduce human-wildlife conflicts (inc. game moats and chilli planting)

 • Local governments (Kwale & Kilifi) are increasing investment in conservation work.